SubC is a fast and simple public domain compiler for a clean subset of

 Note that SubC is a teaching vehicle rather than a production compiler.
 Check the README files to find out what it can and cannot do.
-If you are planning to do something more serious with SubC, you may want to get the current version rather than the book version.
+If you are planning to do something more serious with SubC, you may want to get the development version rather than the book version.

-The current version supports the following platforms:
+The development version supports the following platforms:

-registerkeywords are now recognized (as no-ops).
+registerkeywords are recognized (as no-ops)

 contact | privacy